U.S. flag

 Physical Examination

-Rotator cuff muscles can undergo independent evaluation when the patient presents with rotator cuff syndrome.
+Rotator cuff muscles can be evaluated independently when the patient presents with rotator cuff syndrome.

-• Supraspinatus muscle: The evaluation of this muscle is with the Jobe's test, commonly known as the "empty can" test.
-It is done with a 90 degrees abduction and internal rotation (thumb pointing to the floor) of the arm while pressing down on the arm.
-The test is positive if this is painful or weak.
+• Supraspinatus muscle: Evaluation is performed with the Jobe test, commonly known as the "empty can" test.
+It is done with the arm abducted and internally rotated (thumb pointing down), while pressing down on the arm.
+The test is positive if it is painful or weak.

-• Infraspinatus muscle: Evaluation of this muscle is via lateral rotation against resistance with the elbow flexed and the arm in a neutral abduction/adduction position.
+• Infraspinatus muscle: Evaluation is performed by lateral rotation against resistance with the elbow flexed and the arm in a neutral abduction/adduction position.

-• Teres minor muscle: This muscle's evaluation is with the hornblower's test, done with the arm at 90 degrees abduction, the elbow flexed (90 degrees), and doing a lateral rotation against resistance.
-The test is positive if this is painful or weak.
+• Teres minor muscle: This muscle is evaluated with the hornblower test, performed with the arm at 90° abduction, the elbow flexed (90°), and a lateral rotation against resistance.
+The test is positive if it is painful or weak.

 • Subscapularis muscle: Evaluating this muscle uses the "lift-off" and the "bear hug" test.
-In the lift-off test, the patient brings the hands around the back to the lumbar region with the palms facing outward.
-The test is positive if the patient is unable to lift the hands away from the back.
-On the Bear hug test, the patient places the ipsilateral palm on the opposite deltoid and tries to resist the examiner pulling it away anteriorly.
+In the lift-off test, the patient brings the hands around to the lumbar region, palms facing outward.
+The test is positive if the patient is unable to lift their hands away from their back.
+On the Bear hug test, the patient places the ipsilateral palm on the opposite deltoid and resists the examiner's anterior pull.[5]

 Rotator Cuff Syndrome

-Acute or chronic tendinopathic conditions that result from a vulnerable environment for the RC secondary to repetitive eccentric forces and predisposing anatomical/mechanical risk factors.
+Acute or chronic tendinopathic conditions that result from a vulnerable environment for the rotator cuff secondary to repetitive eccentric forces and predisposing anatomical/mechanical risk factors.

 Shoulder Impingement